 Drying should be gentle and minimal.
 Whenever possible, air-dry your hair versus using heat tools.
 If you must blow-dry your hair, apply a high-quality heat protectant before styling, always use a diffuser, and never over-dry.
 A diffuser will limit the amount of direct heat applied to your hair, and it will prevent your hair from being tossed around too much during the drying process.
 When the hair is just about dry, switch your hairdryer to cool to help lock in shine.

-Protect your hair while you sleep.
+Protect your hair while you sleep

 Textured hair needs a lot of extra love… even while you sleep.
 Cotton sheets can be harsh on delicate hair.
 Cotton soaks up hair's natural oils while you sleep, depleting your curls of their much-needed hydration.
-Poly satin or silk pillowcases will also cause less friction, meaning less breakage and less unruly flyaways.
+Poly satin or silk pillowcases will cause less friction, meaning less breakage and less unruly flyaways.
 Another option is to purchase a satin scarf or bonnet to keep your curls intact throughout the night.
-"Pineapple" your hair by piling it onto a loose bun or ponytail on top of your head and cover it up before slipping off to sleep.
+"Pineapple" your hair by piling it into a loose bun or ponytail on top of your head and covering it up before slipping off to sleep.